-The cottonmouth, also called a water moccasin, is a poisonous (venomous) snake found in southeastern and south central North America.
+The copperhead is a poisonous (venomous) pit viper found in central and eastern North America.
+Copperheads may leave distinctive double marks on the skin.
 They leave one, two, or three puncture marks on the skin, but you won't always see any marks.

 |Primary Medical Reviewer||William H. Blahd, Jr., MD, FACEP - Emergency Medicine|

 |Specialist Medical Reviewer||Sean P. Bush, MD, FACEP - Emergency Medicine, Envenomation Specialist|

 |Last Revised||June 6, 2012|